 Garnish with green onion.
 Pass a little extra white pepper and vinegar, if desired, for those who wish to add to the soup.

 - I have often made this without daylily buds (they can be very hard to find) and it is still perfectly good.

-- Note that I have used powdered ginger and garlic both for intensity of flavor and to keep the broth clear.
+- Note that I have used powdered ginger and garlic both for the intensity of flavor and to keep the broth clear.

 - The vinegar, white pepper, and sesame oil can diminish quickly, so they’re added right before serving.

 - J. Kenji Lopez (link below) recommends dark Chinkiang (a.k.a.
 Zhenjiang) vinegar – it’s not readily available in my area so I went with his suggested substitutions.

 - Feel free to add your favorite ingredients – or remove any of mine!
 Sliced button mushrooms, shiitake, thinly sliced carrots, etc.

 - This soup can be made without the pork.
-I have actually used leftover pork ribs or barbecued pork shoulder in this recipe with fantastic results.
+I have actually used leftover pork ribs or barbecued pork shoulder in this recipe with fantastic results and ham is great, too.

 - Leftover tofu and bamboo shoots may be used in a stir fry or frozen to make another batch of this soup later.

 I want to thank Bruce Cost for his recipe in Epicurious, J. Kenji López-Alt for his article and recipe on Serious Eats, and the Woks of Life for their lovely recipe.
 I pulled some elements for my soup from all these recipes.